 But, in those with compromised immune function, reactivation of a dormant EBV infection tends to create more severe problems such as chronic fatigue syndrome, fibromyalgia, MS, thyroid disorders, mitochondrial damage, Lyme, schizophrenia, pleurisy, development of autoimmune diseases, cancer and increased risk of Hodgkin’s disease.

-Gut dysbiosis, underlying infections, leaky gut, nutrient deficiencies, viruses and toxins are major factors in autoimmunity.
+Gut dysbiosis, underlying infections (both, viral and bacterial), leaky gut, nutrient deficiencies, food sensitivities, and toxin overload are major factors in autoimmunity.

-People with autoimmune conditions have an elevated microbial load, mitochondrial dysfunction from toxins, and nutritional deficiencies.
+People with autoimmune conditions have an elevated microbial load, disrupted microbiome, mitochondrial dysfunction from toxin exposures, and nutritional deficiencies.
 As the pieces to the autoimmune puzzle are identified, the root causes can be addressed systematically by peeling away the layers of the onion, and building a strong foundation through diet, nutrition, toxic exposure elimination, lifestyle and environment interventions.

 Studies have shown high viral loads of active EBV in a high percentage of patients with a variety of autoimmune diseases, including rheumatoid arthritis, lupus, Sjögren’s, type 1 diabetes, autoimmune hepatitis, MS, autoimmune thyroiditis (Hashimoto’s and Grave’s), inflammatory bowel diseases (Crohn’s and ulcerative colitis), and other chronic autoimmune diseases.
 [Autoimmune Dis.
 2012]